miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

-In this iteration of the design, I wanted to focus on a deep dive on the clean-up mouse idea.
-Specifically, I want to prototype the many interactions that the clean-up mouse could have with its users.
+In this iteration of the design, I wanted to focus on a deep dive on the **clean-up mouse**.
+Specifically, I aimed to design and prototype the many interactions that the clean-up mouse could have with its users.

 ### Overview